juju/docs/src/en/clouds-gce.md

 The above outputs are what will be used in the remainder of this guide.

-See the [gcloud documentation][gcloud-docs] for in-depth coverage of Google's Cloud SDK tools.
+See these Google documents for further help:

+ - [Google Cloud SDK Documentation][google-cloud-sdk-docs]
+ - [gcloud command reference][gcloud-commands]

 ### Assigning permissions